tsgates/arch-wiki-markdown/wiki/Partitioning.md

 Warning:The first partition created by cfdisk starts at sector 63, instead of the usual 2048.
 This can lead to reduced performance on SSD and advanced format (4k sector) drives.
-It will cause problems with GRUB2. grub-legacy and syslinux should work fine.
+It will cause problems with GRUB2.
+GRUB legacy and Syslinux should work fine.

 -   gdisk — GPT version of fdisk.